Δ

 Besides the chronically ill, there are other at-risk groups of patients that can benefit from predictive healthcare.
 This especially concerns older adults and patients recently discharged from the hospital after invasive manipulations.

 Through the benefits of telecare and predictive analytics, these patients can avoid adverse events or get help in a crisis event as fast as possible.
-Through historical data processing, the software can even predict a fall event in the case of an elderly patient, thus rescuing them from a potential trauma and hospital readmission.
+Through historical healthcare data processing, the software can even predict a fall event in the case of an elderly patient, thus rescuing them from potential trauma and hospital readmission.

 Mental health issues deserve just as much attention as other chronic conditions.
 Suicide, self-harm, and other violent tendencies might seem to occur at random and even without any provocation, yet predictive algorithms can detect specific patterns.

-Professional help provided at the right time can help to prevent the mental health crisis even in the most unstable patients.
-So, predictive analytics can be used not only to improve patients’ quality of life but also to save their lives.
+Professional help provided at the right time can help prevent the mental health crisis even in the most unstable patients.
+So, predictive health analytics can be used not only to improve patients’ quality of life but also to save their lives.

 Genetic irregularities are present in at least 10% of adults.
 Catching some of them at the early stages can help manage them and avoid complications later in life.
 However, analyzing genetic information is a complicated process, as the human genome is a complex system.

-Predictive analytics can be used to analyze and compare the person’s genetic data with a database of possible defects and illnesses connected to them.
+Predictive analytics can be used to analyze and compare a person’s genetic data with a database of possible defects and illnesses connected to them.
 Furthermore, it can be used as early as the neonatal stages, warning the parents of the condition their child might have.

-Besides patient care, predictive analytics can be effectively used in the research branch of healthcare.
+Besides patient care, healthcare predictive analytics can be effectively used in the research branch of healthcare.
 The algorithms can accurately predict the person’s response to the medication or treatment plan based on their data (genetic information, clinical history, etc.) and the responses of the earlier studied patient groups.

 Establishing a trusting personal relationship is as important in healthcare as choosing the right treatment plan.
 It can help incentivize patients to follow their treatment, return for the second examination, and overall form healthier habits, thus avoiding complications and more severe issues.

-Optimizing the staff occupation can greatly reduce the operational costs, thus helping to reorganize the hospital budget and provide better patient care.
+Optimizing the staff occupation can greatly reduce operational costs, thus helping to reorganize the hospital budget and provide better patient care.

 Healthcare tools can benefit from such analysis as well.
 For example, by analyzing the data from sensors in an MRI machine, the system might predict its failure before it occurs.
 This allows for an issue to be fixed with a partial repair or a separate detail replacement.